alonzofedwards1/interops-telemetry-api/README.md

 ```

 ## Endpoints
+- `POST /api/tokens/manual` – fetch an OpenEMR access token via password grant (never returns the token itself)
+- `GET /api/tokens/status` – report whether a token is cached along with expiry metadata
+- `POST /api/tokens/refresh` – force a refresh using the configured OpenEMR credentials
+- `POST /api/pd/search` – submit a patient-discovery request to the configured Mirth endpoint
 - `POST /api/telemetry/events` – accepts telemetry events and returns HTTP 202 immediately (non-blocking)
 - `GET /api/telemetry/events` – returns all stored telemetry events as JSON from SQLite
 - `GET /health` – basic health probe

+If any of the `/api/tokens/*` or `/api/pd/search` routes return 404, your FastAPI app was started from the wrong working
+directory or without importing `app.main`.
+Start from the repository root (where `requirements.txt` lives) and visit
+`http://localhost:8081/docs` to confirm the routes are mounted.

 ## Telemetry payload shape
 ```json